gianlucafrei/Assembler128bitLibary/README.md

+This is a homework from the course computer-science basics of Mr. Benoist at the Berne Univercity of applied science in Switzerland.

-This is the official description from our teacher Mr. Benoist (http://www.benoist.ch)
+The following  is the official description from our teacher Mr. Benoist (http://www.benoist.ch)

 <h1>Homework, Assembly Language</h1>